 You might find that the FAFSA process is easier than you expected.
 From now on, the FAFSA will ask for older income and tax information that you will already have.
 This change means you won’t have to use estimates anymore, or log in later to update your FAFSA after you file taxes!

-But what if my family’s financial situation has changed since our 2015 taxes were filed?
-Can we report our 2016 tax information instead?
+What if my family’s financial situation has changed since our 2016 taxes were filed?
+Can we report our 2017 tax information instead?

 Will FAFSA deadlines be earlier since the application is launching earlier?